Manekineko: The history of Japan’s beckoning lucky cat.

 Otsuki

-If you are interested in Japanese culture, you may love these games!
+If you are interested in Japanese culture, you may love this game!

 Let’s play!